REGEX-The-Hard-Way/latex-analysis-pipeline/README.md

 ## Why This Matters

 - **Pharma companies** submit regulatory documents with thousands of cross-references.
-One broken `\ref` can cause a rejection costing hundreds of thousands of dollars in delay.
+One broken `\ref` can cause a rejection costing time and money in unnecessary delays.
 - **Academic publishers** process millions of manuscripts.
 Undefined references and broken citations waste reviewer time and damage credibility.